corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 3. **Computes local aggregates :** calculates aggregates of the sampled signal over a windows (e.g., data-driven sliding window).
 4. **Transmits data** via:
-   - **Wi-Fi/MQTT :** transmits aggregate values to a nearby edge server in real-time using the lightweight MQTT protocol over Wi-Fi, enabling low-latency monitoring and rapid response.
+   - **Wi-Fi/MQTT :** transmits aggregate values to a nearby edge server in real-time using the lightweight MQTT protocol over Wi-Fi.
    - **LoRaWAN + TTN + MQTT :** sends aggregate values to a edge server via LoRaWAN and The Things Network (TTN), leveraging TTN’s MQTT integration.
 ---
 ## Detailed Phase Breakdown

 ### Phase 1: Determine Maximum Sampling Frequency of Heltec ESP32 Wi-Fi LoRa V3

 In this phase, we determine the maximum sampling frequency at which our type of ESP32 can operate.
 This frequency is greatly influenced by how we acquire the signal that has to be sampled.
 For instance, if we capture the signal using a UART, the maximum sampling frequency will be limited by the baud rate of the UART connection.
-In our case, the signal is generate locally in the firmware and internally sampled, this means that the maximum sampling frequency is limited by the minimum delay between two sample.
+In our case, the signal is generated locally in the firmware and internally sampled, this means that the maximum sampling frequency is limited by the minimum delay between two sample.
 Which it's bounded by the period of freeRTOS's ticks, defined by the OS as
 ```
 portTICK_PERIOD_MS = 1 / configTICK_RATE_HZ = 1 / 1000 = 1 ms
 ```